martin-cervantes/Pokedex/README.md

 # Pokedex

-This project is about creating a SPA based on a Pokedex for pokemon.
-It doesn't build any payments or user authentication.
-It just a catalog, that is, a browsable list of pokemon that you can filter and access to the details of one of them.
-It is a single page application built with React and Redux that retrieves data from the API to be stored in the Redux store.
+This project is about creating a SPA based on a Pokedex for Pokemon.
+It a catalog, that is, a browsable list of Pokemon that you can filter by type and access to the details of each one.
+It retrieves data from the API to be stored in the Redux store.

 ![screenshot](./Screenshot.png)